-This piece was written by one of our contributors; Registered Associate Nutritionist – Kimberley Neve.
+This article was written by one of our contributors; Registered Associate Nutritionist – Kimberley Neve.

 Plant-based ‘milks’ have become extremely popular recently, with a vast selection available: soy, rice, hemp, hazelnut, oat, almond, coconut and pea – to name just a few.
 Approximately 30% of UK households reportedly buy plant-based milks (1).
 For some, it is part of following a more plant-based diet for sustainability (although these milks are not without their own environmental concerns); for others, it is due to health concerns, such as lactose or dairy intolerance, or a belief that they are a healthier alternative to cow’s milk.